Connect with others who understand.

 Onychomycosis is a fungal infection and a nail disorder that can affect the fingernails.
 This fungal infection may cause the nails to become thick, separate from the nail bed, and appear discolored.
 According to one study, onychomycosis is slightly more common in people diagnosed with MS than it is in the general population.

 Because the study sample was relatively small and the increase in fungal nail infections was minimal (32 percent vs. 26 percent), researchers recognize that more work needs to be done to confirm this connection.
-However, this finding does mean that people with MS should ask their doctor about a fungal infection if they notice changes to their nails such as thickening, discoloring, and separation.
+Still, it may be worth asking your doctor about a possible fungal infection if you notice nail changes like thickening, discoloration, or separation.
+In most cases, onychomycosis can be treated with antifungal medications.

-The MS drug teriflunomide can case psoriasiform changes, which are changes that resemble the skin condition psoriasis.
+The MS drug teriflunomide can cause psoriasiform changes, which are changes resembling the skin condition psoriasis.
 Symptoms include nails appearing thicker, as well as discoloration, scales, and inflammation.
-(DermNetNZ.org)
+(CC BY-NC-ND 4.0/DermNet)

-People with these changes may develop fingernails that appear thicker than usual, red and scaly, and inflamed.
-A person who experiences these nail changes may need to be evaluated for psoriasis to make sure that they are getting the proper treatment.
+People with these changes may develop fingernails that appear thicker than usual, discolored and scaly, and inflamed.
+A person who experiences these nail changes may need to be evaluated for psoriasis to make sure they haven’t developed this condition.

-In addition, teriflunomide may actually cause psoriasis in some people.
-Thus, a dermatologist may be needed to differentiate between a person with MS whose hands appear psoriatic and someone who has actually developed psoriasis.
+In addition, side effects listed for teriflunomide include causing psoriasis in some people.
+Thus, a dermatologist may be needed to differentiate between a person with MS whose hands have symptoms similar to psoriasis and someone who has actually developed psoriasis.

 Learn more about switching MS treatments.